 If a co-borrower defaults, the kind of collection actions a creditor can take against a co-signer include reporting the defaulted account to the credit bureaus, pursuing a civil judgment and if a judgment is obtained, garnishing wages or bank accounts.

 Aside from potentially facing collection actions, there can be another negative consequence in the form of credit score damage.
 Since the co-signed loan is in your name, it also shows up on your credit report.
 If the co-borrower misses a payment or defaults altogether, the lender can report that negative account activity on your credit.
 The end result can be serious damage to your credit score that could make it more difficult for you to qualify for loans and receive the best interest rates.

 Gauge Your Trust Level In the Borrower Before Co-Signing

 Before you agree to co-sign a loan, ask yourself how well you trust and know the borrower.
-Do you believe that he or she will make their payments to the loan on time?
+Do you believe that they will make their payments to the loan on time?
 Have they demonstrated a previous history of using credit responsibly?
 What about personally?
 Do they have a history of following through on their obligations or have they broken their word at any point in your relationship?
-These aren't necessarily pleasant thoughts to have but they're necessary for protecting yourself from having to pay off a debt that you co-signed for.
+These aren't necessarily pleasant thoughts to have, but they're necessary for protecting yourself from having to pay off a debt that you co-signed for.

 Consider If Co-Signing on a Loan Could Negatively Impact the Relationship

 Additionally, you need to weigh the potential impact co-signing the loan might have on your relationship with the borrower.
-Will you be constantly nagging the borrower to make sure that he or she fulfills the obligation?
+Will you be constantly nagging the borrower to make sure that they fulfill the obligation?
 What happens if the borrower defaults?